George Parsons has been described as a flamboyant Victorian entrepeneur. He was a farmer and land agent, but also an inventor and a businessman.

-Several businesses today use the buildings for storage.
+Several businesses today use the buildings, mainly for storage.

 George and Elizabeth Parsons had three children, all boys.
 George Estcourt Parsons was born in 1841 at Lambrook.
 Henry William Parsons was born in 1846, also at Lambrook.
 And John Athelstone Parsons was born in 1850 at Bryanstone, Dorset, while his father was living there as Lord Portman’s steward.
-The boys were educated at boarding school in the village of Chardstock, on the border of Devon and Dorset.
-They also spent some time staying with Elizabeth’s brother, Dr. Frederick Gale, who was a General Practitioner in Street, in Somerset, near Glastonbury.
-All three boys emigrated to New Zealand in about 1870, and, years later, John moved to Australia.
+The boys were educated at boarding school in the village of Chardstock, on the border between Devon and Dorset.
+They also spent some time staying with their mother’s brother, Dr. Frederick Gale, who was a General Practitioner in Street, near Glastonbury in Somerset.
+All three boys emigrated to New Zealand in about 1870, and, years later one of them, John, moved from there to live in Australia.

-In 1873, three years after George’s company had been wound up, George and Elizabeth joined their sons in New Zealand.
-He lived in Kaikoura which is in South Island, about 110 miles north of Christchurch.
-It has a beautiful seaside setting, with a peninsula backed by mountains.
+In 1873, three years after George’s company in Martock had been wound up, George and Elizabeth joined their sons in New Zealand.
+He lived in Kaikoura which is in South Island about 110 miles north of Christchurch.
+It has a beautiful seaside setting with a peninsula backed by mountains.
 European settlers first arrived there in 1843 when a whaling station was established.
-But declining numbers of whales and high export costs meant that whaling soon became uneconomic, and the settlers turned to farming.
+But declining numbers of whales and high export costs meant that whaling soon became uneconomic and so the settlers turned to farming.

 George Parsons died in Kaikoura on the 30th of November 1876.
 He left a will which named his three sons as executors.
-His wife Elizabeth continued to live in Kaikoura until she died there in 1888.
+His wife Elizabeth continued to live in Kaikoura until she died there in twelve years later in 1888.

-The pictures below show George Parsons and Elizabeth Anne Parsons née Gale.
+The pictures below show George Parsons and his wife Elizabeth Anne Parsons née Gale.

 You are free to make use of the information in these web pages in any way that you wish but please be aware that Mike Parsons is unable to accept respsonsibility for any errors or omissions.